Minor children who come to Canada unaccompanied must be cared for by a responsible adult who is known as a Custodian.

 In Canada, each province and territory decides the age when a person is considered to be an adult.
 This is called the age of majority.
 A person under the age of majority is considered to be a minor child in Canada.
 In British Columbia, the age of majority is 19 years.

 Our Monitored Custodial Guardianship Service is offered to unaccompanied minor-aged students who intend to reside in either:

 - a homestay arranged and/or approved by First Choice International Placement Inc.; or

 - on-campus at a recognized public or private post-secondary institution.

-A Custodial Guardian’s primary role is to ensure that a minor-aged student is safe and has the necessary advice and support to reside safely within Canada.
-To do this one or more of our competent staff is assigned to monitor the minor-aged student and to offer support by:
+A Custodian Representative’s primary role is to ensure that a minor-aged student is safe and has the necessary advice and support to reside safely within Canada.
+To do this one or more of our competent staff monitors the minor-aged student and to offers support by:

 - Maintaining ongoing and deliberate contact with the student;

 - Liaising and/or intervening with school officials and representatives;

 - Offering guidance in opening bank accounts, purchasing pre-paid cell phones;

 - Signing parental waivers for school-related functions and activities;